commercetools/commercetools-sync-java/docs/usage/CUSTOM_OBJECT_SYNC.md

 #### Required Fields

-The following fields are **required** to be set in, otherwise they won't be matched by sync:
+The following fields are **required** to be set in, otherwise, they won't be matched by sync:

 |Draft|Required Fields|Note|
 |---|---|---|